 While Ethereum is an independent cryptocurrency with its own native token, Ether (ETH), ERC20 tokens such as OMG, JNT, or 0x are tokens that would not exist without Ethereum’s platform.

 A token is merely a unit of value issued by an organisation, accepted by a community, and supported by an existing blockchain.
 That organisation sets it up within a particular business model to incentivise user interaction by distributing rewards among its network’s participants.
 These tokens have more uses but are most commonly divided into security tokens and utility tokens.

 Security tokens are similar to traditional company shares since they derive their value from a tradable external asset.
 A utility token grants access to a company’s future product or service before it can be delivered, much like when a bookstore lets customers pre-order a book that hasn’t come out.

 The best method of identifying the difference between an independent cryptocurrency and a token is to ask the question: Is this crypto independent from other platforms or does a pre-existing blockchain support it?

 An independent cryptocurrency uses its own blockchain while a token is merely a cryptocurrency built on top of another pre-existing blockchain.
 Tokens are a subset of all cryptocurrencies.
 Within the independent ones, there is another difference.
 They can either be Bitcoin-based blockchains such as Dash or Litecoin, or they can have their own native blockchains like Ripple or Ethereum.

 We will cover this topic in a future guide, but all cryptos in these two categories can also be called alternative coins.
-Alt-coins get their name from being alternatives to the original cryptocurrency: Bitcoin.
+Altcoins get their name from being alternatives to the original cryptocurrency: Bitcoin.

-Find more of our guides about cryptocurrencies here.
+We hope you enjoyed reading this guide ‘What is a Cryptocurrency’ – find more of our guides about cryptocurrencies here.